General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays

 In \cite{conley1999gmm}, the model is that the population lives in a Euclidean space (taken to be $\mathbb{R}^2$ for the purposes of exposition), with each individual $i$ at location $s_i$.
-Each of these locations has an associated random field $X_{s_i}.$ The author obtains the limiting distribution of parameter estimates $b$ of $\beta \in B$, where $B \subset \mathbb{R}^d$ is a compact subset and $\beta$ is the unique solution to $\E[g(X_{s_i}; \beta)]$ for a moment function $g$.
-The authors list the following sufficient conditions on the moment function to imply consistent estimation of the expected derivatives and having full-rank: \begin{enumerate} \item[a)] for all $b \in B$, the derivative $Dg(X_{s_i}; b)$ with respect to $b$ is measurable, continuous on $B$ for all $X \in \mathbb{R}^k$, and first-moment continuous. \item[b)] $\E[Dg(X_{s_i}; b)] < \infty$ and is of full-rank. \item[c)] $\sum_{s\in \mathbb{Z}^2} \cov (g(X_0; \beta), g(X_s;\beta))$ corresponding to sampled locations $X_s$ is a non-singular matrix. \end{enumerate}
+Each location has an associated random field $X_{s_i}.$ \cite{conley1999gmm} obtains the limiting distribution of parameter estimates $b$ of $\beta \in B$, where $B \subset \mathbb{R}^d$ is a compact subset and $\beta$ is the unique solution to $\E[g(X_{s_i}; \beta)]$ for a moment function $g$. \cite{conley1999gmm} lists sufficient conditions on the moment function to imply consistent estimation of the expected derivatives and having full rank: \begin{enumerate} \item[a)] for all $b \in B$, the derivative $Dg(X_{s_i}; b)$ with respect to $b$ is measurable, continuous on $B$ for all $X \in \mathbb{R}^k$, and first-moment continuous. \item[b)] $\E[Dg(X_{s_i}; b)] < \infty$ and is of full-rank. \item[c)] $\sum_{s\in \mathbb{Z}^2} \cov (g(X_0; \beta), g(X_s;\beta))$ corresponding to sampled locations $X_s$ is a non-singular matrix. \end{enumerate}